In The Middle of the Night

 It was this feeling of sleepiness that she retired to bed before Harry did.

-Harry laid curled up, hugging his aching middle with a look of discomfort on his face.
+She checked on Harry.
+He laid curled up, hugging his aching middle with a look of discomfort on his face.
 He looked sick and exhausted.
 As with any time Harry was sick, she wished there was something to do to help Harry feel better and to take his pain away.

 "Can you lay still for me baby?
 I'll do a diagnostic charm and see what's going on."

 Harry turned to lie on his back and watched as Ginny pulled up his shirt and waved her wand over his abdomen.
 It glowed a light green, meaning it was inclusive and Harry most likely had eaten something that didn't quite agree with him.

 "It seems that you've eaten something that didn't quite agree with you," Ginny said, reading the results from the diagnostic charm.

 "I don't know what it was that I ate to make me sick."

 Ginny summoned a stomach soother and uncorked it.
 Harry pushed himself up, supporting his weight on his hand and took the potion with the other.
 He swallowed it and handed the vial back to Ginny.
 He laid back down as Ginny slipped into the bathroom to drop the vial into the trash can.

 She returned to the bedroom and laid down beside Harry.